12/19/2024

 Chief Executive Officer

-Yeah, Marcus, John, happy holidays.
+Yeah, Marcus.
+John, happy holidays.
 Listen, I think we continue to see really moderate growth in small businesses.
-And you look at our index, that's kind of the story of the year really, the year that escaped the recession that never happened.
-I would say continue to see downward pressure on wages in small businesses where we don't see any signs of a recession.
+I mean, look at our – The index, that's kind of the story of the year, really, the year that escaped the recession that never happened, I would say.
+Continue to see downward pressure on wages in small business as well.
+Really, we don't see any signs of a recession.
 I think that you point out, you know, there was a degree of uncertainty with the election.
 That's behind it.
-Certainly the optimism indexes seem to improve.
-I would say we've not seen that at this time turn into, you know, positive momentum.
+Certainly, the optimism indexes seem to improve.
+I would say we've not seen that at this time turn into positive momentum.
 However, what I would tell you is, in results, but what I would tell you is certainly job openings we've seen increase.
 We know that the desire of our clients to want to add employees is still very strong.
 That's one of the biggest problems, particularly in the small market.
 Still challenging to find qualified people, which is why we've been doing some of the solutionings that we've had.
-So right now I would say more optimism, but we've not seen that at this point translate into any, you know, significant change in the moderate growth that we've been seeing through this year.
+So right now I would say more optimism, but we've not seen that at this point translate into any significant change in the moderate growth that we've been seeing through this year.

 speaker